lookit/lookit-jspsych/packages/surveys/README.md

 ## Exit Survey

-Unlike the consent survey, this survey is already designed with a few parameters for you to adjust to suite your study.
+Unlike the consent survey, this survey is already designed with a few parameters for you to adjust to suit your study.

 ```javascript
 const exitSurvey = { type: chsSurveys.exit };